Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach

-The answers to such questions depend on the following factors: {\bf i)} how dependable the software actually is, {\bf ii)} the sequence of successes and failures of the software when it's subjected to operational testing, and {\bf iii)} the nature of the dependence (if any) between successive executions.
-Prior to operational testing, the assessor is uncertain about these factors, and is reliant on dependability evidence to shape their expectations of how dependable the system is.
-Upon subjecting the system to operational testing, the performance of the system is yet more evidence for the assessor to update their expectations with.
+The answer depends on: {\bf i)} how reliable the software actually is, {\bf ii)} the sequence of the software's successes/failures during operational testing, and {\bf iii)} the nature of any dependence between executions.
+Prior to testing, the assessor is uncertain about (i)--(iii), and is reliant on reliability evidence to shape their beliefs about how reliable the system is.
+Operational testing provides more evidence that refines these beliefs further.

-This process -- of an assessor's uncertainties being initially shaped by evidence obtained prior to operational testing, and then being shaped further by the system's executions during operation -- is formalised in this paper in \emph{conservative Bayesian inference} (CBI) terms.
-We illustrate this for an assessor seeking to make claims about the system's failure-rate\footnote{For brevity in this paper, ``failure-rate'' refers to the probability of the system failing per ``\emph{execution}''.
-For example, the \emph{probability of failure per demand} (\emph{pfd}), or the \emph{probability of a fatality per mile} (\emph{pfm}), and so on.}.
-Of primary interest is deriving evidence-based conservative confidence bounds on a system's unknown failure-rate.
-These represent an assessor's confidence in the failure-rate being ``small enough'', after taking all of the evidence into account.
+This process -- of an assessor's uncertainties being initially shaped by evidence obtained prior to operational testing, and then further shaped by the system's performance during testing -- is formalised in this paper in \emph{conservative Bayesian inference} (CBI) terms, for an assessor making claims about the system's probability of failure per ``\emph{execution}'' (\emph{pfe}).
+An example \emph{pfe} is the \emph{probability of failure per demand} (\emph{pfd}) for an on-demand system, and another example is the \emph{probability of a fatality-event per mile} (\emph{pfm}) for an AV; we consider both examples later in the paper.
+Our primary interest is in assessing software reliability -- specifically, solving constrained optimisation problems, to obtain the least confidence an assessor can justifiably have in a system's \emph{pfe} being ``small enough''.